Please read this carefully and completely before submitting.

 Going through a piece with lots of things placed in quotes and having to henpeck our way through correcting things like that puts us in a bad mood.
 So, please do your part; have your article not require anyone to sit with it for two or three hours in order to make it publishable.

-Anyone wishing to have their article submission processed for posting here MUST have a user account with AVfM and a 25-45 word bio placed in their profile.
-We also strongly prefer that you have a Gravatar Account with an image so that it will present with your profile.
+Anyone wishing to have their article submission processed for posting here MUST provide a full name (first and last) and a 25-45 word bio.
+You can also supply an image for your bio box if preferred.

 Your byline: We ask all writers submitting for the first time to give a first and last name to use in the byline.
 It does not have to be your actual name.
 It can be a pseudonym of your choosing.
 Please do not submit articles with an internet screen name like lizardgulp321 or Phineas Fembotcrusher and expect us to let it represent a contributor to AVfM.
 Please help us maintain a professional appearance that fits the high caliber website AVfM has become.